noobotdj/FamilySeer-artifact/scripts/README.md

 mv gpt2-10.onnx onnx_models/
 ```
 # Example
-Since auto-tuning needs hours or days to find good result, we prepare a pre-tuned data so you can run directly without tuning.
-But you can still try tuning your own model in your own machine using the following command line.
+Since auto-tuning needs hours or days to find a good result, we prepare pre-tuned data so you can run directly without tuning.
+But you can still try tuning your model in your machine using the following command line.

 __Run with pre-tuned data__
 ```
 ./run_with_pre-tuned.sh
 ```
-The script will create a `evaluation_result` folder and the result will be stored in this folder.
-By default, the script will run all eight model mentioned on the paper.
-You can change `eval_list` to run different model.
+The script will create the `evaluation_result` folder, and the result will be stored in this folder.
+By default, the script will run all eight models mentioned in the paper.
+You can change `eval_list` to run different models.

 If you want to run XLA, please go to `./XLA/`.